williammok5525/csv-AI-Auto-Translate/README.md

 —————————————————————————————————————————————————————————————————————————————————————————————————————————

-Please remember, this is for educational purposes only and may not be used for commercial purposes or any other profit-making activities.
 Copy the source file to prevent errors.
 Create two folders, input and output (the names can be changed, file A and file B).
 1. Open the .exe file.